-Changing from full to part-time (and changing from part to full-time) can be done without any special procedure if it is done before the student starts the program.
+Changing from full-time to part-time can be done without any special procedure if it is done before the student starts the program.
 Students who have already started full-time may sometimes, and with special permission, change to part-time in midstream.
-Students should apply to the Teaching Policy Committee via the 4th Year Coordinator in writing, and arrange for their supervisor to support them in their application.
-(See the section below on applying for extensions for the right way and time for applying) It is important to note that students are entitled to two semesters of thesis supervision only, and changing from full- to part-time affects the due date and the scheduling of the thesis, as well as other parts of the program.
+Students should apply to the School of Psychology's Teaching and Learning Committee via the 4th Year Coordinator in writing, and arrange for their supervisor to support them in their application.
+It is important to note that students are entitled to two semesters of thesis supervision only, and changing from full- to part-time affects the due date and the scheduling of the thesis, as well as other parts of the program.